 Visualization with Chart

 You can quickly visualize your search results with the various charts available in the analysis view.
-Click the settings dropdown in the top right to configure data, size, colour and chart types.
-A custom grouping allows you to combine multiple facets values for visualisation.
+Click the settings drop-down in the top right to configure data, size, color and chart types.
+A custom grouping allows you to combine multiple facets values for visualization.
 You can also add or remove charts in the dashboard if you require.
-Visualisation of the data can be done in presentation mode, single column or double column.
+Visualization of the data can be done in presentation mode, single column or double column.